typicalbot/typicalbot/README.md

 ## Show Your Support

-If you like what we do, consider supporting us on [Patreon](https://patreon.com/typicalbot) or donate to us via [PayPal](https://paypal.me/typicalbot).
+If you like what we do, consider supporting us on [Patreon](https://patreon.com/typicalbot).

 ## License